IBM-Blockchain-Archive/marbles/tutorial_part1.md

 1. The user will interact with our Node.js application
 1. This client side JS code will open a websocket to the backend Node.js application
-1. The backend Node.js will send HTTP requests (via the SDK) to a OBC Peer
+1. The backend Node.js will send HTTP requests (via the SDK) to a blockchain peer
 1. The peer will communicate to its chaincode container at its leisure.
 Note that the previous HTTP request was really a 'submission' of chaincode to be run, it will actually run at a later date.
 1. The cc container will carry out the desired operation